How to Install and Compile wgrib2 on Mac OS – Apple Silicon M1-M3 – Clean Install Version

 Most commonly, it’s used to extract and manipulate specific weather model parameters, perform calculations and to create GRIB2 files that cover smaller geographic areas.

 Unlike most graphical interface applications a Mac user might use that are already compiled by the app’s developer, wgrib2 is a low level command line application that runs on the Mac’s underlying Unix -Darwin foundation.
+The Terminal program is used to run it.

 Its operation is dependent on your Mac’s specific directory structure and the versions and locations of code libraries (“dependencies”) installed on your Mac.
 As a result, you must compile the wgrib2 program based on these dependencies and the specific directory structure of your Mac.